sercrod

 For each item, Sercrod evaluates use in a scope that includes the parent host data and the local name from as.

-from names a Sercrod *template registered template source, not a DOM id.
+template names a Sercrod *template registered template source, not a DOM id.
 Hyphenated names should be written as string expressions, for example *template="'content-template'".

 Registered template source